-One of the worst false beliefs you can adopt as host of a website is that your site is not important enough to be a target for hackers.
-The popularity of this uninformed belief is an excellent benefit for hackers, because it negates a lax sense of security.
+One of the worst false beliefs you can adopt as a host of a website is that your site is not important enough to be a target for hackers.
+The popularity of this uninformed belief is an excellent benefit for hackers because it negates a lax sense of security.

 Small business owners are particularly notorious for neglecting digital safety.
 The truth is that hackers just do not care about the size or function of your website.
 They are looking to gain access to your servers or find a convenient relay for spam emails.

 As concerning as it may sound, there are a few fundamental steps you can take to guard against these web vandals.
 Take a closer look now at these helpful suggestions, and see what you can do to make your website more secure.

 Not only should you protect the home base, but anything that is linked to home base is also at risk of being hacked.
 Your social media accounts and email marketing efforts should be safe and trustworthy for your digital followers.

 Even if your marketing efforts are run through a professional marketing agency, you should be thorough in understanding just what they are doing with your business information.
 Information is a tool that can be used for many different purposes, and it must be heavily guarded.

 Running a website, no matter the topic matter, requires the use of several different software platforms.
 You should make certain that every digital tool you use is consistently updated to effectively guard against the ever-changing trends of cyber villains.

 Understand that CMS providers (WordPress, Ilk, and Joomla) are always on top of their systems, looking for ways to better secure their build.
 They often add patches and updates to maintain an impervious platform for users to safely navigate.

 Reinforce your secondary security measures